-'Making A Murderer' star Steven Avery has contracted coronavirus in prison
+'Making A Murderer' star Steven Avery is "almost well" after contracting coronavirus

-Steven Avery, the star of Netflix‘s true crime hit Making A Murderer, has contracted coronavirus in prison.
+Steven Avery, the star of Netflix‘s true crime hit Making A Murderer, is “almost well” after contracting coronavirus in prison, his lawyer Kathleen Zellner has revealed.

 - Read more: “It didn’t matter to us if Steven was guilty or innocent”: ‘Making A Murderer’ directors on crafting Part 2

-Avery’s lawyer Kathleen Zellner, who appeared heavily in the second series of the show, revealed the news on Twitter.

-“It is true that Steven Avery has tested positive for the COVID-19 virus —he will fully recover,” Zellner wrote.
+“It is true that Steven Avery has tested positive for the COVID-19 virus —he will fully recover,” Zellner wrote earlier this week, announcing the news.
 “The bigger threat to him is whether the COA will cure the disease that caused him to be wrongfully convicted.”

 It is true that Steven Avery has tested positive for the COVID-19 virus —he will fully recover.
 The bigger threat to him is whether the COA will cure the disease that caused him to be wrongfully convicted. @makingamurderer